MateuszPestka/Project-1/readme.md

 - **The FAQ Page**

   - The FAQ section is a retractable accordion style section that allows users to only see the answers for questions that they want answered.
-  - The accordion style design will reducce frustration for the user when they just want an answer to one question.
+  - The accordion style design will reduce frustration for the user when they just want an answer to one question.
   - This section aims to inform the user about the different options and answer any questions that they may need an answer for before deciding to contact us.

 ![FAQ Questions when not expanded](assets/images/faq-not-expanded.PNG)